Dark Matter Induced Brownian Motion: The Detection Method

 with $\Delta t$ as the length of data taking, which we have fixed for the rest of the paper to be 10~minutes.

 At this point we want to sketch how the counting of events could be performed.
-We mentioned already, that we assume to have a mathematical model for the experiment which predicts the position and velocity of the target mass in the absence of forces.
-Suppose now the data is taken in time bins $t_1$, $t_2$, $\ldots$ and the target is hit by DM at some time between $t_h$ and $t_{h+1}$.
-We also assume that the time resolution of the detector can resolve the DM hits.
+We mentioned already that we assume to have a mathematical model for the experiment which predicts the position and velocity of the target mass in the absence of forces.
+Additionally, we also assume that the time resolution of the detector can resolve the DM hits.
+Suppose now the data is taken in time bins $t_1$, $t_2$, $\ldots$ and the target is hit by a DM particle at some time between $t_h$ and $t_{h+1}$.
 The target position and velocity at $t_{h+1}$ will then differ from its predicted values given by the values measured at the previous time bins, and from the differences we can reconstruct the recoil momentum of the DM hit.
 For a harmonic oscillator, this can be done straight-forwardly using a Runge-Kutta algorithm as we convinced ourselves.
 In fact, for the asymmetry we only really need to reconstruct the sign of the recoil momenta, which is comparatively easy.

+While in this paper we will use the value of $A$ from 10 minutes of hypothetical data taking, it is interesting to see how the value of $A$ changes over time due to the change of the relative orientation of the detector.
 In Fig.~\ref{fig:AsymmetryTimeDependence} we plot the time dependence of the asymmetry for an imaginary experiment located in Hsinchu within 24 hours on June 1st, 2020.
-This is in fact an advantage of our experiment, since due to its directional information, we could measure the daily modulation easily instead of just the annual modulation.
 For the error bars we have assumed that we take data for ten minutes with a target mass of $10^{-3}$ g and $\sigmadmA = 10^{-31}$~cm$^2$.

-In the rest of the paper our hypothetical experiment is aligned along the east-west direction and we take data at 10pm local Hsinchu time.
+Figure~\ref{fig:AsymmetryTimeDependence} also contains some information about the directional dependence of the asymmetry parameter.
+The north-south direction has the largest absolute value of $A$, and the east-west direction has a larger value of daily modulation of $A$.
+There is some room for optimization here by rotating the experiment, in terms of the absolute value or the daily modulation of the asymmetry.
+However for simplicity, in the rest of the paper, we choose the east-west alignment of our hypothetical experiment.
+Moreover we simulate the data at 10pm local Hsinchu time.
 Then $A \approx 0.37$, $\avdm \approx 341$~km/s and the relative velocity of the lab with respect to the DM halo along this direction is $v_{\text{lab,EW}} \approx -183$~km/s.
 A positive $A$ here means that there are more hits expected with a recoil momentum in the eastern direction.